pedjak/openshift-enhancements/enhancements/helm3/console.md

 ### Charts in the Developer Catalog

-The charts that would show up in the Developer Catalog will be powered by a [standard](https://helm.sh/docs/topics/chart_repository) helm charts' repository service.
+The charts that would show up in the Developer Catalog will be powered by a [standard](https://helm.sh/docs/topics/chart_repository) Helm chart repository instance.

-The default chart repository will be served from [Red Hat public GitHub repository](https://github.com/redhat-developer/redhat-helm-charts).
+In the initial phase, the chart repository would be a served of [redhat-helm-charts](https://redhat-developer.github.io/redhat-helm-charts) public [GitHub repository](https://github.com/redhat-developer/redhat-helm-charts).

-New charts will be added or existing curated by submitting PRs against the above GitHub repo.
+New charts will be added and/or existing curated by submitting PRs against the above mentioned GitHub repository.

 ### How would the UI discover the charts

-1. The UI would invoke `/api/helm/charts/index.yaml` endpoint to get [the list of all available charts](https://helm.sh/docs/topics/chart_repository/#the-index-file) so that the available charts can be rendered in the developer catalog.
+1. The UI would invoke `/api/helm/charts/index.yaml` endpoint to get [the repository index file](https://helm.sh/docs/topics/chart_repository/#the-index-file) so that the available charts can be rendered in the developer catalog.

-2. The above endpoint would proxy requests to the configured charts repository
+2. The above endpoint would proxy requests to the configured chart repository

-In the initial phase, the charts repository would be a served of [redhat-helm-charts](https://redhat-developer.github.io/redhat-helm-charts) public GitHub repo.

 ![Helm Charts Repo Service](../helm3/assets/charts-repo.png)